 They're lazy about making plans

 Setting up plans takes a bit of effort.
 Some people are lazy and prefer to let their friends do the work.
-They would have been up for hanging out, but only if you took the lead to figure out something to do and ask them if they're up for it.
+They would have been up for hanging out, but only if you took the lead to figure out something to do and asked them if they were free.

 They said "We should hang out again" in the sense of, "Hopefully we'll run into each again a few more times and get to know each other bit by bit.
-After that, if it still seems like we get along, we can formally arrange to hang out"
+After that, if it still seems like we get along, we can formally arrange to meet up"

 They never wanted to hang out again and just said "We should do something some time" as a "courtesy" or because it seemed like the path of least resistance

 Some people end many of their conversations with empty talk of hanging out again in the future.
 For some it's a habit that they don't think about at all.
-Others know they don't mean what they're saying, but assume others know to treat it as an friendly figure of speech.
-Other people will offer to hang out or exchange contact info because they think, "If I directly tell this person I don't see us being friends, they may get upset.
+Others know they don't mean what they're saying, but assume everyone knows to treat it as a friendly, non-literal figure of speech.
+Other people will offer to hang out or exchange contact info because they think, "If I directly tell them I don't see us being friends, they may get upset.
 I'll just play along now then not follow up later."

 But you were getting along with each other.
 It's not like you approached them out of nowhere asking for their number, and they gave it to you to make you go away.
 Why wouldn't they want to see you again?
-Because sometimes people may find someone interesting to talk to for a few hours, but not think they'd be a fit for anything beyond that.
+Because sometimes people may find someone pleasant to talk to for half an hour, but not think they'd be a fit for anything beyond that.
 Often there's no big reason why they feel that way about you.
-They enjoy your company, but not quite enough that they want to be proper friends.
-On occasion, people will get something out of chatting to a person they otherwise don't get along with.
-For example, if they meet someone with opposite political opinions, they may find it intellectually stimulating to pick their brains for an hour or two, to get some insight into how the "other side" sees things.
+They like your company, but not quite enough that they want to be proper friends.
+On occasion, people will get something out of chatting to someone they otherwise don't get along with.
+For example, if they meet a party guest with opposite political opinions, they may find it intellectually stimulating to pick their brains for an hour or two, to get some insight into how the "other side" sees things.

 They liked talking to you when you first met, but after thinking on it more, decided you wouldn't be a good match for them as a friend